todogroup/outbound-oss/Contributions-to-existing-projects.md

 which in the end means that all the software developed in this context is the property of the employer i.e. the company the developer is working for.
 At least the German copyright act does not limit the proprietorship to code developed during working hours or within the company IT infrastructure, it only scopes the context.

-But what to do in case an employee wants to contribute to OSS projects which do not fall under the abpve mentioned context?
+But what to do in case an employee wants to contribute to OSS projects which do not fall under the above mentioned context?

 In this case the copyright ownership stays with the developer (assuming he/she is not developing for another entity).
-In order to provide clarity and avoid confusing the following procedure can be implemented: the developer informs his manager about the intention to contribute to a certain project (which is out of scope in regard to section 69b) in case the manager has not objections they draft a small note with at least the following content:
+In order to provide clarity and avoid confusing the following procedure can be implemented:
+The developer informs his manager about the intention to contribute to a certain project (which is out of scope in regard to section 69b) in case the manager has not objections they draft a small note with at least the following content:
 * date of the meeting
 * project(s) the employee wants to contribute to
 * estimated hours per week
 * approval by the manager
 * signature of the developer
-* singature of the manager
+* signature of the manager

-Transferring the note to the HR departement to keep it in the personnel record.
+Transferring the note to the HR department to keep it in the personnel record.

+This procedure provides transparency especially in the context of large enterprises, acting in many different software technology areas.

+A developer may for example implement Linux kernel drivers according to his duties.
+Another area of interest of the developer is for example KI and the developer wants to contribute to TensorFlow during his spare time.
+Obviously TensorFlow has nothing to do with Linux kernel driver development, so the developer holds copyright on his contributions and the copyright ownership is not transferred to the employer.
+The developer can contribute code without the need of an approval of his employer.

-This procedure provides clarity especially in cases when the developer moves to another departement in the company, and all of a sudden the former "free time activity" is covered by section 69b of the copyright act.
+But what about when the developer decides to move to another department inside the company, which develops KI.
+All of a sudden the former "free time activity" is covered by section 69b of the copyright act and the copyright owner now is the employer.

+The above described procedure provides transparency about the copyright ownership and its change during the time.

 What to do in case the contribution falls under the above mentioned section of the copyright act?

 A procedure is required, which
-* protects the companies business interests of the meployer
+* protects the companies business interests of the employer
 * protects the employee

 Last but not least public code is like the business card of a company as well as of the developer who has written the code.